gsanroma/gsanroma.github.io/files/2019-09-15-career-transition.md

 - things that I do not like about my interpersonal skills

 It is recommendable to answer something to these questions, otherwise it may give the impression that you do not have enough baggage and have not been confronted with a variety of situations (hence, reinforcing the idea that academics are not well-rounded).
 When answering it is recommendable to put them in a light that actually reflects something good for the company.
-For example, a classic one: what are the things that you do not like about yourself?
-An example answer could be: _I am too impatient_ because it shows that you are sort of active.
+For example, a classic: _tell me one thing that you do not like about yourself_ An example answer could be: _I am too impatient_.
+Then you follow saying how you you cannot wait for getting things done ;)

 Lastly, prepare some questions to ask.
 I find it is a good opportunity to figure out the type of work you'd be doing and whether it aligns with your values and interests.